sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         for all of their support."
     - name: Rose McAvoy
       credit: ensemble cast
+    - name: John Pasha
+      credit: ensemble cast
+      bio: >-
+        **John Pasha*** (*he/him*) is thrilled to make his San Francisco debut with Golden Thread!

+        NYC: *Napoli*, *Brooklyn* (Roundabout), *A Wilder Christmas* (Peccadillo), *The Constant Couple* (The Pearl), *Horatio* (FringeNYC).
+Regionally: Amir in *Disgraced* (Repertory Theatre of St. Louis & St. Louis Theatre Circle, Best Actor Nom.), Henry in *The Real Thing* at Capital Stage, Barrington Stage, Kansas City Repertory, Sacramento Theater Company, Asolo Repertory, Hangar Theater, Clarence Brown, Pioneer Theater.
+Full seasons at Santa Cruz Shakespeare (2010), American Shakespeare Center (2008), Alabama Shakespeare (2005), Pennsylvania Shakespeare (2004), New Mexico Shakespeare (2000), Utah Shakespeare (1999; Tony Award Season), Colorado Shakespeare (1997/98) and The Shakespeare Theatre (1995-96).
+TV/ Film: NYC Soaps, Sound, Heartless, The Order and Pop Rocks.
+Training: M.F.A.
+University of Delaware (PTTP), B.F.A.
+Boston University, RADA
+    - name: Julius Rea
+      credit: ensemble cast
+      bio: "**Julius Rea** (*he/him*) is a writer, performer, and arts producer based in the San Francisco Bay Area.
+With a background as a journalist, he obtained a degree in Philosophy at San Francisco State University.
+He co-founded The Forum Collective, a multidisciplinary arts organization that focuses on new journalism, theater and community-focused events.
+        Recently, Rea developed his new play *Kaleidoscope* while participating in Crowded Fire Theater’s 2020-21 Resilience and Development Lab.
+In 2020, he was selected as a finalist for the Bay Area Playwrights Festival.
+Also an actor, Rea has performed across the San Francisco Bay Area with Ragged Wing Ensemble, Left Edge Theatre, and Benicia Old Town Theatre Group; he received a 2019 Arty award for his portrayal of Chris in Lynn Nottage’s *Sweat*.
+Currently, he is a production manager with Lorraine Hansberry Theatre after receiving a Theatre Bay Area (TBA) Arts Leadership Award to work with the company."
+    - name: Arielle Tonkin
+      credit: ensemble cast
+      bio: "**Arielle Tonkin** (*they/them*) is an interdisciplinary artist, educator, ritualist, graduate of the School of the Art Institute of Chicago (MFA 2017), and based in Berkeley, CA. ReOrient 2023 marks Arielle’s debut in a “traditional” acting role on stage!
+Arielle's artwork, rooted in painting and social practice, centers relationships, ritual and healing.
+        Recent exhibition highlights include: *Morocco to the Bay: A Diasporic Prayerformance* (2023) at Albany Bulb, CA; *A Fence Around the Torah:
+        Safety and Unsafety in Jewish Life* (2021-2022) at the Jewish Museum of Maryland; *Queering Jewish Diasporas* (2019) at the Omni Commons, Oakland, CA; *Orienting Action* (2018) at the Rubin Frankel Gallery, Boston, MA.
+Arielle’s arts and culture organizing, through interfaith cross-textual exchange and Mizrahi cultural flourishing began in post- 9/11 New York at age fifteen.
+Arielle weaves relationships and materializes conversations: the Muslim-Jewish Arts Fellowship, the Arts Jam for Social Change, Tzedek Lab, Mitsui Collective, and Inside Out Wisdom in Action are among their networks of accountability, collective power, and care."
 mentions:
   heading: REORIENT 2023 HONORARY MENTIONS
   text: |-